wuzhengy/TAU/InviteAndContact.md

 1. ask user to input the target public key and chat name, or the chat name could be two first letter of name(or public key) to create a chain
 2. automatic airdrop coins to the public key
 3. share the URL (optional)

+# News peer joining
+* A new peer join the group, it will take a while to collect blockchain data.
+During the mean time, it will rely on other peer's hash link to process the mining, messaging and tx pool.
+New peer will trust the hash linked public key for the content.
+* When new peer join, it will allow to send messages, however, until it is confirmed onchain by others or peer-self, its message will be loaded to other app.
+* There is a phase called "checking own status on chain" to confirm whether a peer can send messages or blk/tx pool candidates.